 How To Make An Ombre Cake

-To make the ombre layers I started out with a French vanilla regular old cake mix.
+To make the ombre layers I started out with a French vanilla cake mix.
 I had three pans, so I split the batter into three equal bowls.
-I just eyeballed it at first, but then stuck it on a scale to make sure they were even, which worked really well.
+I used a kitchen scale to make sure they were even, which worked really well.

 To make the batter pink, I used some red food colouring.
 (In hind sight, if I were doing it all again, I would probably use a white cake mix, rather than the French vanilla, and pink gel food colouring rather than the red liquid food colouring -just to get truer colours with no hint of orange).

 I started with my lightest layer by adding just a couple drops.
 The next layer got around 8 drops, and the last layer maybe 20.
 Just keep adding and stirring until you like what you see.
 And start with your lightest layer first, since if it gets too dark you can use it for a darker layer, and start again with your next bowl of batter.

 Bake the layers according to package instructions and allow to fully cool before icing.

 - 1 1/2 tsp corn syrup

 - Combine all the ingredients, except the vanilla and food colouring, in a double boiler.

 - While the mixture is heating in the double boiler, mix it with an electric hand mixer until soft peaks form (5-10 mins).